Just living is not enough… one must have sunshine, freedom, and a little flower.

-At our home away from home in Bali, Indonesia, this Buddha statue greeted us daily with a splendid flower.
-The flowers – quite often hibiscuses or frangipanis – had been carefully selected and placed by the homestay’s hostess, Ayu.
-Like the practice of making canang sari, Ayu’s ritual is yet another example of the beautiful spiritual offerings regularly performed by residents of this gentle island.
+At our home away from home in Bali, Indonesia, this Buddha statue greeted us daily with a splendid flower in hand.
+The flowers — quite often hibiscuses or frangipanis — had been carefully selected and placed by the homestay’s hostess, Ayu.
+Like the practice of making canang sari, Ayu’s ritual is another example of the spiritual offerings regularly performed by residents of this gentle island.

 This post uplifted me for the afternoon.
 I remember these offerings, adorning statues all over Bali, from our trip there in 1992.